 "What is the definition of a ‘well-qualified’ lead?
 Is it someone who has gone through an online demo, someone who has filled out an intake questionnaire…?"

-Pro Tip: Do the math by working backwards through your sales process.
-For example: If you want to close 100 deals this year, and your sales people close 10% of deals with leads who have already watched an online demo of your solution, and 10% of new inbound sales leads agree to sign up for an online demo, you need to generate 10,000 new inbound sales leads to make 100 sales: 10,000 x 10% x 10% = 100 sales.)
+Pro Tip: Do the math by working backward through your sales process.
+For example, if you want to close 100 deals this year, and your salespeople close 10% of deals with leads who have already watched an online demo of your solution, and 10% of new inbound sales leads agree to sign up for an online demo, you need to generate 10,000 new inbound sales leads to make 100 sales: 10,000 x 10% x 10% = 100 sales.